Updated: Sep 5

 I have always had this intention like years ago...or probably like in the last two years where I started to explore Bayyinah TV.

-For me personally, languages have so many layers to it.
+For me personally, languages have so many layers to them.

 I remember I always got bad grades for Sundanese whenever I sat for the exams.